 Difficulty settings overview

-The DLC uses the same three-tier difficulty system as the base game, as documented by IGN.
-Here's a quick reference:
+The DLC uses the same three-tier difficulty system as the base game.
+Here's the breakdown:

 Hard mode's loot quality boost makes it worth considering if your build can handle the extra damage.
 The cash bonus is minor, but better drops over the course of the DLC's five missions adds up.